 As Facebook evolves the success of your business page will depend on your understanding of what Facebook likes, and more importantly, what they don’t.

-Just this past month we’ve been blessed with the opportunity of becoming a Facebook Marketplace Inventory Partner.
+Just this past month we’ve been blessed with the opportunity of becoming a Facebook App Partner.
 With this new value-added service it has allowed us to not only provide a wonderful new sales pipeline for our clients but also have meaningful dialogue about the overall use of Facebook as a business.
 Over the past few years Facebook has changed dramatically when it comes to business pages.
 What once worked doesn’t work anymore.

 It’s true.
 What you’re doing on Facebook right now is probably a waste of time or it’s hurting your reach for when you actually have something good to post!